 Updated Review Character Dining At Ariel's Grotto

-Sad news on February 4, 2018, I just spoke with a Disney Dining cast member who told me it was announced today Ariels Grotto would not be reopening after all for a few weeks in April.
+I am updating this post today February 4, 2018.
+I spoke with a Disney Dining cast member who told me Ariels Grotto will not be open for a few weeks in April.
 As you may have heard Ariels Grotto was supposed to be reopening for a brief time before closing forever.

-Out of all the Disneyland character dining experiences, Ariel's Grotto is the most sophisticated.
+Ariel's Grotto is the most sophisticated character dining experience.
 If you're eating with older children and adults, this is the character meal to choose.
-Sadly your last chance to do so will be in April.
+Your last chance will be in April.

 I urge you to call Disney Dining to book your table sixty days in advance.
 I am confident that if you do not call, you cannot get a reservation if you wait too long.

 Bread and pastries come with breakfast.
-We felt that for the price we didn't get very much food, and we didn't get much of a variety either.
+For what we paid we didn't get very much food, and we didn't get much of a variety either.

-Lunch options are limited, but the entrée choices are delicious.
-I like the tri-tip, which is very tender and flavorful.
+Ariel's Grotto offers few lunch options but the entrée choices are delicious.
+I like the Tri-tip, which is tender and flavorful.
 Steak Sauce is not available here so be forewarned if you prefer steak sauce.
 If you want cocktails, they are available here.

-What's lovely about this experience is that the princesses come to your table while you're eating.
-If you bring your camera, you could take some great photographs.
+What's lovely is the princesses come to your table.
+If you bring your camera, you could take great photographs.

 The lighting is terrible sometimes, and it’s hard to get a good picture.
-When dining outside, the light will be better, but unfortunately, you don't choose where you sit.
+When dining outside, the light will be better, but, you don't choose where you sit.

 Food presentation is impressive here.
-Be warned if you have a fussy eater the hot dog is served on top of the mac and cheese and looks like an octopus.
+If you have a fussy eater, the hot dog is on top of the mac and cheese and looks like an octopus.
 The pasta has no sauce.

 Ariel’s Grotto has one of the most stylish bathrooms in the park.
-The bathroom is a mermaid theme, stop by and take a look.
+The bathroom is a mermaid theme, stop by and look.

 Dessert is a sampler with three desserts.
-Ariel's Grotto offers three menu options for breakfast for the kids and four for lunch.
-For the adults, there are five for breakfast and lunch.
+Ariel's Grotto offers three menu options for breakfast for kids and four for lunch.
+For adults, Ariels Grotto has five menu options for breakfast and lunch.

 I would recommend coming if you never been here before.
-Character dining at Ariels Grotto eliminates the need to go to the Royal Hall and wait in line to meet princesses.
+Character dining at Ariels Grotto eliminates the need to go to the Royal Hall to meet princesses.

-I give breakfast three out of five stars as it just isn't worth the price.
-The pastries were a nice touch but there is one of each pastry, the price is not worth it for a standard breakfast.
+I give breakfast three out of five stars as breakfast isn't worth the price.
+The pastries were a nice touch but you are only served one of each pastry; the price is not worth it for a standard breakfast.

 Lunch is four out of five stars.
 The table service makes it worth the price.

 As of January 8th of this year, Ariel’s Grotto closed.
-I reiterate it will reopen briefly in April.
-I highly recommend that you call Disney Dining and get a reservation as soon as possible.
-Disneyland resort does not offer any character dining with the princesses this is your last chance to have a breakfast or lunch with the princesses at Disneyland.
+I reiterate it will reopen in April.
+I recommend that you call Disney Dining and get a reservation as soon as possible.
+Disneyland resort has no other character dining with the princesses.
+This is your last chance to dine with the princesses at Disneyland.